MOMO SAKURA - COMPOSER | FLAUTIST

-In 2005, I started to seeing people giving spiritual advice.
-Since my childhood, I was good at seeing who they are at their core.
+In 2005, I started to see people giving spiritual advice.
+Since childhood, I have been good at seeing who they are at their core.
 Lots of people, lots of stories of lives.
 Over 1000 of them.

-It is a gift which I treasure and feel honoured to help others/.
+It is a gift I treasure, and I feel honoured to help others/.

-In 2007, my work “Snow woman”(original story by Yakumo Koizumi) was premiered in Western Australia University, commissioned by the Consulate-General of Japan in Perth.
+In 2007, my work “Snow woman”(original story by Yakumo Koizumi) was premiered at Western Australia University, commissioned by the Consulate-General of Japan in Perth.

 Touching the love on the street

-In 2011,devastatingly the Great East Japan Earthquake struck Japan.
-I felt compelled to help these unfortunate victims and so I began performing with my music on the street of Perth.
-It was a moving experience, to feel the love from people, also was touched by the great power of music.
-We raised more than $5000 which was donated to charities.
+In 2011, devastatingly, the Great East Japan Earthquake struck Japan.
+I felt compelled to help these unfortunate victims, so I began performing my music on the street of Perth.
+It was a moving experience to feel the love from people, also was touched by the incredible power of music.
+We raised more than $5000, which was donated to charities.

-In 2015 I was recognized as a “Western Australian Composer” by the State Library of Western Australia, where my collection of works has been archived.
+In 2015 I was recognised as a “Western Australian Composer” by the State Library of Western Australia, where my collection of works has been archived.
 It was an unbelievable honour.
-One of which I am immensely proud.
+One of which I am immensely proud of.

 My current fabulous days

-I perform regularly as the unit “Flute Oboe” with a beautiful oboist Masayo Miyata.
+I regularly perform in the unit “Flute Oboe” with a beautiful oboist Masayo Miyata.
 Our extensive repertoires have over 200 pieces!

-My vision toward the future is limitless, not only composing and performing music but also speaking about body and mind wellness.
+My vision for the future is limitless, not only composing and performing music but also speaking about wellness in body and mind.
 I would love to see you soon!